juddyyy/vrp_shops/README.md

 Shop Script for vRP FiveM Framework

 **Config**
 To add another shop to the script it is very simple.
 Add a new line in the **cfg.shops** table in config.lua and put the x,y,z in curly brackets.
-(If you have cfg.ped enabled then you need to add a new line in the cfg.peds table with the peds x,y,z and heading coordinated)
+(If you have cfg.ped enabled then you need to add a new line in the cfg.peds table with the peds x,y,z and heading coordinates)

 To change the currency go to config.lua and change **cfg.currency = "£"** to whatever currency you use on your server!